ivy-net/ivynet-docs/docs/client/IvynetCLICommands.md

 # Ivynet CLI Commands List

-The following is documentation of the various commands that can be called from the Ivynet CLI:
+The following is documentation of all commands that can be called from the Ivynet CLI:

 Mandatory Arguments: `<ARG>`
 Optional Arguments: `[ARG]`